DomoApps/Test-AI-Review/docs/Partner-Developers/Domo-Marketplace/overview.md

 # Domo Appstore

-Domo’s Appstore enables publishers to build and market their apps to thousands of decision makers in industries including high tech, financial services, media, life sciences, manufacturing, retail, and more.
+Domo’s Appstore enables publishers to build and market their apps to thousands of decision makers in industries including high-tech, financial services, media, life sciences, manufacturing, retail, and more.
 Help business decision makers answer their most pressing questions by submitting your app to Domo’s Appstore today.

 Note: The ability to publish content is available by request.
 If you’d like to submit content to publish in Domo’s Appstore, send an email with your name and instance URL to appsubmissions@domo.com.